EEA Residence Card

 Afterwards you have lived for 5 years in the UK and you have applied for EEA PR (Permanent Residence) you can apply for a passport after 1 additional year.
 However, you for this you will have to show your English language skills (pass an exam) and pass the Life in the UK test.

 Will I be able to work with this visa

 Residence cards allow to work, study and live in the UK.

 Can I travel to other European countries

-If you travel with your European partner, yes.
-Otherwise you must apply for a Schengen visa to the relevant country.
+In case you are traveling with your European partner, the answer is yes, you can travel to other European countries with your partner.
+Otherwise if you are traveling as a individual, you must apply for a Schengen visa to the relevant country.